What is a PIC reconciliation?

-- Manual upload - type in or upload a file of your tags and manually work through the PIC reconciliation process.
+- Type in details - type in or upload a file of your tags and manually work through the PIC reconciliation process.

 - Upload a file - If your property holds more than 300 device numbers, it is recommended that you use this method to submit your list of devices.
 The database will complete the reconciliation and create lists of devices that are in discrepancy and instructions on what to do with each group.

-Follow the directions in the Tech Tips for whichever method you choose.
+Follow the directions in the NLIS how-to guide for whichever method you choose.
 PIC reconciliations for sheep and goats with electronic NLIS tags can now be completed.